Now more than ever, Artificial Intelligence and chatbots are topics we hear about daily. However, do you know all about these concepts?

 The chatbots (virtual agents) are not the new virtual assistants.
 Although they’re a very robust solution, they don’t reach a human being level (yet).

-Even though they answer the most frequent questions and speed up certain processes, when users need a more specific intervention, the chatbots directs them to a human assistant.
+Even though they answer the most frequent questions and speed up certain processes, when users need a more specific intervention, the chatbots direct them to a human assistant.

 Finally, answering the question that brought you to this article: yes, Artificial Intelligence makes your chatbot much smarter!